raffraffraff/oci-k3s/example/README.md

 # Basic NGINX server with ingress
-This is probably the simplest way to demonstrate how you can get an extremely simple webpage hosted on your cluster.
+This is probably the simplest way to demonstrate how you can run a webserver on the cluster.
 If you run `deploy.sh` in this directory it will deploy the following resources:
 - Deployment 'nginx'
   - Creates Pod 'nginx'
     - Runs the container nginx:latest